eternagame/EternaBench/README.md

 ## Use cases

-### I want to play with the data in the paper figures, or use pre-calculated correlation or z-score data
+### I want to tinker with the data in the paper figures, or use pre-calculated correlation or z-score data

 Notebooks in `analysis` regenerate all the figures in the manuscript.
 Each figure cell indicates a path to a csv that contains the raw correlation and z-score data.
 Datasets for representative experiments and packages are also included.